home button years

 A picture of Jeff from graduation day a couple of years later

 What a serious look on the face of this young man!
-He’s still a serious and focused guy and still working hard at age 70.
+He’s still a serious and focused guy and still working hard at the same advanced age as myself.
 He’s written a series of literary crime thrillers occupying a prominent space on my bookshelf.

 Vertigo, shown for the first time